 I am sure that many of you reading this pay attention to labels on your food and other products you use in your home.
 No matter what the product, synthetic ingredients are used in our food, our homes and even our clothes are starting to exact a toll.
 Higher levels of cancer, auto-immune disorders, allergies, autism and other maladies have struck our population at a rate that has never been seen before.

-Fragrance oils are a cause for concern as the majority of their ingredients are considered “trade secrets”.
+Fragrance oils in soap are a cause for concern as the majority of their ingredients are considered “trade secrets”.

 While we can learn if phthalates, alcohol, and some petroleum additives are present, we cannot find out further detail due to the “trade secret” clause.
 Full disclosure is not required of cosmetic manufacturers, especially when it comes to fragrances.
 And this gives us pause.

 Many of us have never questioned, how those scents came to be or what they were made of, we just know we enjoyed them.
 They brought joy to our lives and longevity to memories of a Grandma, a vacation, a former love……fragrances are without a doubt……emotional.

 Fragrances bring pleasure to our world and support and enhance memories & experiences……Grandma loved Lily of the Valley…..Uncle Bob’s Bay Rum and so on. .

 I have mentally struggled with how to convince customers to leave fragrance oils behind in favor of Essential oils and other aromatic plant oils.
 But nature’s oils simply cannot mimic, “Cherry Almond” or “Strawberry” or “Bay Rum” and many, many more.
 As I thought about this, I realized I had already faced a similar choice.

 I LOVE Mountain Dew.
 On a hot summer day, the idea of an ice cold dew can make my mouth water.